 - Cast: Depending on where your fracture is, you may need a soft cast.
 This can help keep your bones in place, putting less stress on them.

 - Surgery: Although rare, some stress fractures do need surgery to heal.
 Surgeons use pins, screws, and plates to hold bones together.

 Recovery from stress fractures generally takes about six weeks to eight months.

 Stress fractures are overuse injuries, and if measures aren’t taken to prevent future ones from developing, they may return.
 To help avoid developing stress fractures:

 - Scale up new activities in increments.
-Proper training and conditioning is essential.
+Proper training and conditioning are essential.

-- Eat a healthy diet full of calcium and vitamin D to help strengthen bones.
+- Eat a healthy diet.
+Calcium and vitamin D can help strengthen your bones.

-- Do not overuse.
-If you begin to feel pain, don’t continue to play through it, but take a rest and slowly work your way back.
+- Avoid overuse.
+If you begin to feel pain, don’t continue to play through it.
+Take a rest and slowly work your way back.

 If you suspect you have a stress fracture or another injury, please consult your doctor.
-To schedule an appointment with a UPMC orthopaedic specialist, call 412-687-3900.
+Learn more or schedule an appointment on our website.

 Editor's Note: This article was originally published on , and was last reviewed on .